Current Lab Members

 joshua(dot)meza-fidalgo(at)stonybrook(dot).edu

-Josh is a research associate in the Thorne Lab and is primarily responsible for leading and coordinating marine mammal and seabird surveys.
-Broadly interested in cetacean behavior and ecology, he earned a Master of Environmental Management from Duke University in 2023.
-For his master’s project, he utilized photo-identification and GIS to study the movements of common bottlenose dolphins that forage in association with commercial shrimp trawlers.
+identification and GIS to study the movements of bottlenose dolphins that forage in association with commercial shrimp trawlers for his master’s project.
 Prior to graduate school he worked on whale watching boats in California as crew, naturalist, and eventually USCG licensed Captain, was a blue whale photo identification intern with the Aquarium of the Pacific and was a research assistant for Gray Whales Count.
 In 2012 he earned his B.Sc. in biology from James Madison University.
-When he’s not working Josh enjoys spending time with his wife and dog, photographing wildlife, reading and watching football.
+When he’s not working Josh enjoys spending time with his wife and dog, wildlife photography, reading and watching football.

 Zach Hoffman